ucalgary/ad-bootcamp-0401-ucpl/README.md

 * create a list function that outputs a list of profiles (like jplist.php)
 * create a show function to delete a profile (like jpdelete.php)
 * create a show function to copy a profile (like jpcopy.php)
+* create a show function to edit faculty and department information (like admindept.php)
+* create a show function to edit user privileges (like privadd.php)
 * create a show function to send (email) a profile (like jpsend.php)
 * create a design document to hold configuration info (from jpform.php)